 Homemade croutons are one of those simple recipes that completely transform everyday meals.
 With just leftover bread, a few pantry ingredients, and less than half an hour, you can create crunchy, garlicky croutons that taste fresher and more flavorful than anything in a package.
 Whether you use them on salads, soups, or eat them straight from the tray, this easy method is one you’ll come back to again and again.

-Recipe Card: Homemade Garlic Croutons
+Homemade Garlic Croutons (Crispy & Garlicky)

 Ingredients

-Spread the croutons in a single layer.
+- Spread the bread in a single layer on the baking sheet.